ethanavatar/ApPhysics/README.md

 Q: This seems like a lot of unnecessary work.

 A: It is.
 But I like formalizing and archiving my work.
+And I learn some extra stuff along the way.

 ## Contents